Connor Wong Player Props: Red Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have a 3.89 team ERA that ranks 11th across all MLB pitching staffs.
+- The Blue Jays have a 3.91 team ERA that ranks ninth among all MLB pitching staffs.

-- Berrios gets the start for the Blue Jays, his 17th of the season.
-He is 8-5 with a 3.60 ERA and 87 strikeouts in 95 2/3 innings pitched.
+- Kikuchi gets the start for the Blue Jays, his 17th of the season.
+He is 7-2 with a 3.75 ERA and 85 strikeouts in 84 2/3 innings pitched.

-- In his last time out on Saturday, the right-hander tossed six innings against the Oakland Athletics, giving up two earned runs while surrendering six hits.
+- The left-hander's last appearance was on Sunday against the Oakland Athletics, when he went seven innings, surrendering one earned run while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.